Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

    - In the **Delegated permissions** section, select the **User.Read**, **User.ReadBasic.All** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

-##### Define your Application Roles
+##### Define your App roles

 1. In the blade for your  application in Azure Portal, click **Manifest**.
-1. Edit the manifest by locating the `appRoles` setting and adding the two Application Roles.
+1. Edit the manifest by locating the `appRoles` setting and adding the two App roles.
 The role definitions are provided in the JSON code block below.
 Leave the `allowedMemberTypes` to **User** only.
 Each role definition in this manifest must have a different valid **Guid** for the "id" property.
 Note that the `"value"` property of each role is set to the exact strings **DirectoryViewers** and **UserReaders** (as these strings are used in the code in the application).
 1. Save the manifest.

 The content of `appRoles` should be the following (the `id` should be a unique Guid)